-Alpha .2 EXPLANATION OF MAPS AND FILES
+ALPHA SUBSECTION 2 EXPLANATION OF MAPS AND FILES

 This module provides four maps to aid you and your players.
 Informational files are also included; some are for the players, others for you only.
-The maps and file are explained below.
+The maps and files are explained below.

-MAP 1.
-ALCAZZAR
+MAP 1: ALCAZZAR

-On the outside of the module cover is a full color map of the entire surface of Alcazzar.
+This is a full color map of the entire surface of Alcazzar.
 Use this map if the PCs leave the Map 2 region where most of the adventure takes place.
-You will have to create descriptions of the specific areas they enter, but with Map 1 as a guide, you should be able to let them journey anywhere on the planet they wish.
+You win have to create descriptions of the specific areas they enter but with Map 1 as a guide, you should be able to let them journey anywhere on the planet they wish.

-Show this map to the players during the PCs briefing in the CDC headquarters (Gamma.
+Show the map to the players during the PCs briefing in the CDC headquarters (Gamma.
 2).
 Since the PCs are given a copy of this map, the players may look at it as often as they wish.

-MAP 2.
-ALCAZZAR: MINING OPERATION REGION
+MAP 2: ALCAZZAR: MINING OPERATION REGION

-This map covers the inside module cover, and displays a small region of the planet at a scale of 2 kilometers per hexagon.
+This map displays a small region of the planet at a scale of 2 kilometers per hexagon.
 Both Streel corporation mining camps are in this region, so the bulk of the adventure occurs here.

-Show this map to the players during the PCs' briefing (Gamma .2).
+Show the map to the players during the PCs briefing (Gamma Subsection 2).
 After they see it, they may refer to it as often as they wish.

-MAP 3.
-CDC COMPOUND
+MAP 3: CDC COMPOUND

-This map is in the center of this module, on p.
-16-17.
-To remove the map, carefully bend the staples back with a blunt object and lift out the top sheet of paper intact.
-Then lift out the next sheet, p.
-13-14 and 19-20, to use later.
-Finally, bend the staples back down.
-You can use your STAR FRONTIERS® counters on this map to aid movement and combat in the CDC compound.
-Describe the compound to the players during the PCs' briefing (Gamma .2), but don't show the players this map until they reach the compound on Alcazzar (Delta .2).
+This map shows the CDC compound.
+You can use your STAR FRONTIERS counters on this map to aid movement and combat in the CDC compound.
+Describe the compound to the players during the PCs briefing (Gamma Subsection 2), but don't show the players the map until they reach the compound on Alcazzar (Delta Subsection 2).

-MAP 4.
-STREEL COMPOUND
+MAP 4: STREEL COMPOUND

-This map is on p.
-28. The encounter areas and guard positions in the Streel compound are marked on this map.
-When the PCs reach the Streel compound, show the players the "FORT" map from your STAR FRON-TIERS® game box.
-That map also describes the Streel compound, but it doesn't contain the details that Map 4 does.
+The encounter areas and guard positions in the Streel compound are marked on the map.
+When the PCs reach the Streel compound, show the players the "FORT" map from your STAR FRONTIERS game box.
+That map also describes the Streel compound, but it doesn't contain the detail that Map 4 does.
 Don't show Map 4 to the players.